The Honest Truth About AI Receptionists and Mistakes

 Not because receptionists are bad at their jobs.
 Because they're unavailable:

-Invoca's research on healthcare found 29% of calls go unanswered on average.
+Invoca's research found that home services businesses miss 27% of calls on average.
 Dental industry analysis shows practices miss 30-35% of incoming calls during office hours alone, costing an estimated $52,000 per year in lost revenue.

 A missed call is a 100% failure.
 You didn't just give wrong information—you provided zero information.
 The customer called your competitor instead.